Corporal Jonathan Flores

 Location: Tampa, FL

-In 2007, now-retired US Army Cpl Jonathan “Jonny” Flores suffered multiple injuries to his body and brain in Baghdad, Iraq when his vehicle was hit with a pressure plate IED.
+In 2007, now-retired US Army Cpl Jonathan “Jonny” Flores suffered multiple injuries to his body and brain in Baghdad, Iraq, when his vehicle was hit with a pressure plate IED.
 He spent time at Walter Reed Medical Hospital and was medically retired on September 25, 2008.
-He returned to his hometown of Tampa, undergoing a series of surgeries and treatments at James A. Healy VA which is the number one hospital in the country for polytrauma.
-In 2019, severe nerve and tissue damage led to the amputation of Jonny’s left leg, and complications from the surgery left bone spurs in his residual limb making a prosthetic too painful to wear.
-He wears an ankle foot orthosis and knee brace on his right leg, so he is now wheel-chair dependent.
+He returned to his hometown of Tampa, undergoing a series of surgeries and treatments at James A. Healy VA, the top hospital in the country for polytrauma.
+In 2019, severe nerve and tissue damage led to Jonny’s left leg amputation, and complications from the surgery left bone spurs in his residual limb, making a prosthetic too painful to wear.
+He wears an ankle-foot orthosis and knee brace on his right leg, so he is now wheelchair dependent.

 There are heroes among us.
-Jonathan “Jonny” Flores is a decorated retired US Army Cpl.
-He was born in Hempstead, NY and lived there till his early teens when his mom moved the family to Tampa, FL.
+Jonathan “Jonny” Flores is one of them.
+He was born in Hempstead, NY, and lived there till his early teens when his mom moved the family to Tampa, FL.
 Seeing the hardships his mom had to endure as a single parent, he looked to the military as a way to take control of his life and better himself.
-In 2005 he enlisted in the United States Army in 2005.
+Jonny enlisted in the United States Army in 2005.
 In 2006, he deployed to Baghdad, Iraq.
 Unfortunately, his vehicle was hit with a pressure plate IED and small-arms fire during a routine combat patrol.
 Suffering multiple injuries to his brain and body, Jonny was rushed out of Baghdad to Germany, and eventually Walter Reed Medical Hospital in Washington, D.C.

-Today, Flores lives with his wife, son and brother in Plant City, FL.
-Their current home is not wheelchair accessible and basic things like moving around, accessing the bathroom and getting into the garage is very difficult.
-Yet, despite being completely dependent on his family for most of his daily activities, Flores is an involved veteran.
-Along with being a member of a veteran support group, he also currently is the vice president of Wounded Vets Association, peer mentor and group facilitator for Veterans Peer Support group in Tampa, jr. vice commander and Sgt.
+Jonny lived with his wife, child, and brother, where their home was not wheelchair accessible, and basic things like moving around, accessing the bathroom, and getting into the garage were very difficult.
+While he relies on a wheelchair to increase mobility, nothing slows him down.
+He is a member of a veteran support group, vice president of the Wounded Vets Association, peer mentor, and group facilitator for Veterans Peer Support group in Tampa, Jr. vice commander and Sgt.
 At Arms for the Military Order of the Purple Heart Ch.
 87 Tampa, OIF OEF liaison for Avast (All Veteran of America Support Team), and assistant coordinator with Heroes on The Water Tampa Chapter.

 Corporal Jonathan Flores Frame Signing Event